This post is based on a presentation I gave at this afternoon’s M25 Learning Technology Group meeting at King’s College London.

 Those punched cards may look familiar to computer users of a certain age; they are practically identical to those once used to program computers.
 The comparison is not lost on the curators of the museum; the exhibition leads finally to a room containing a Cray 2 supercomputer.
 Nor was it lost on Charles Babbage, who understood punched cards could be used to program his Analytical Engine.

-The textile industry gave Britain its first full-blown industrial relations crisis in the shape of the outbreak of machine breaking by the Luddites.
-These were not, contrary to popular opinion, opposed to technology per se; textile workers had been using stocking frames since Tudor times, but in a highly-regulated industry.
-The Luddites’ machine breaking was a response to the use of automation in “a fraudulent and deceitful manner,” particularly by unskilled apprentices without the supervision of master craftsmen.
+The textile industry gave Britain its first full-blown industrial relations crisis: the outbreak of machine breaking by the Luddites.
+The Luddites were not, contrary to popular opinion, opposed to technology per se; textile workers had been using stocking frames since Tudor times, but in a highly-regulated industry.
+The Luddites’ machine breaking was instead a response to the use of machinery in “a fraudulent and deceitful manner,” particularly by unskilled apprentices working without the supervision of master craftsmen.
 In Eric Hobsbawm’s memorable phrase, the Luddites were conducting “collective bargaining by riot“.

 [Wages] could be compressed by direct wage-cutting, by the substitution of cheaper machine-tenders for dearer skilled workers, and by the competition of the machine.
 This last reduced the average weekly wage of the handloom weaver from 33s. in 1795 to 4s.
 1½d. in 1829.